PriyanshiNegi/Full-Stack/Javascript/DOM/Assignment-01/ReadMe.md

-# Task 1 : Update the list section for Header
+# Task 1 : Update the list section for Header and Footer

 ## Expected output